-The remaining six are termed here the Central Services.
+These six are termed here the Central Services.
+Section 3.1.6 specifies which SVAA interfaces fall within the scope of this document (and which are specified elsewhere).

 Types of Interface

 Interfaces between the Central Services and other systems which are not part of the Central Services are termed External and are the main subject of the Interface Definition and Design.
 These interfaces are of two kinds: